N9nGe/Global-Shortest-Airline-Path-between-Any-Two-City/README.md

 Users can also focus on a specific functionality by commenting other sections out.
 However, it is recommended to keep the graph constructed for all usages.

-Additionally, users can modify the airports and routes databases, if they have customized databases, by changing the values of airportsDir and routesDir at line a and b to:
+Additionally, users can modify the airports and routes databases, if they have customized databases, by changing the values of airportsDir and routesDir at line 15 and 16 to:

 	string airportsDir = “airport database file directory”;
 	string routesDir = “route database file directory”;

+Users can change different airport ID to start the BFS traversal by changing bfsStartId at line 20:

+  string bfsStartId = "starting airport’s id";

 Users can also input different airport IDs to find the shortest path between them.
-To achieve this, users can modify the values of startId and endId at line a and b:
+To achieve this, users can modify the values of startId and endId at line 54 and 56:

 	string startId = “starting airport’s id”;
 	string endId = “destination airport’s id”;